-The first public authority having a regional or statewide purpose was created in 1921.
-The Port Authority of New York and New Jersey was the first of its kind in the Western Hemisphere.
+The Port Authority of New York and New Jersey was the first public authority having a regional or statewide purpose, and it was the first of its kind in the Western Hemisphere.
 It was created under a clause of the United States Constitution permitting compacts between states and approved by the United States Congress.
-However, the public was slow to accept the idea of public authorities.
-In 1960, only 13 authorities existed in the state which, for the most part, focused upon the construction or management of facilities that had regional significance or were of high economic importance such as ports, bridges, tunnels and highways.
+In 1960, only 13 authorities existed in the state which, for the most part, focused upon the construction or management of facilities which had regional significance or were of high economic importance such as ports, bridges, tunnels and highways.
 The ensuing years, however, might be called "the era of the authority" during which many authorities, having a variety of functions were created.
-As of December 31, 2005 there were 266 statewide, regional, interstate or international authorities in existence in New York.48
+As of June 30th, 2016 there were approximately 577 statewide authorities in existence in New York.1